Mino260806/KeyboardGPT/README.md

 - [Futo Keyboard](https://play.google.com/store/apps/details?id=org.futo.inputmethod.latin.playstore)

 PS: If a keyboard is not in this list, it means that it has not been tested yet.
-However, even if your keyboard is not there, there is a very high chance that it's also supported by KeyboardGPT, as I haven't found an unsupported keyboard to this date.
+However, even if your keyboard is not there, there is a very high chance that it's also supported by KeyboardGPT, as I haven't found an unsupported keyboard among those I have tested.

 ## Features